soujanyaporia/MUStARD/visual/README.md

-# Visual modality

-This folder tackles the visual modality.
-It extracts features and provides some baselines.

-## Feature extraction
+# Feature extraction

+Follow these steps to extract visual features from the MUStARD dataset videos.

 1. Download the videos from Google Drive to `data/videos`, placing the files there without subdirectories.
 2. Move to this directory: